tavareshenrique/henriquetavares.com/src/pages/my-basic-settings-of-a-react-native-projects/index.md

 ## ESLint e Prettier
 ---

-To start with, let's go with them, our little friends ESLint and Prettier that you've seen here on the blog, so just follow the steps of the previous tutorial, [Configuring ESlint and Prettier in ReactJS](https://henriquetavares.com/setting-eslint-on-reactjs).
+To start with, let's go with them, our little friends ESLint and Prettier that you've seen here on the blog, so just follow the steps of the previous tutorial, [Configuring ESlint and Prettier on ReactJS and React Native](https://henriquetavares.com/setting-eslint-on-reactjs-and-react-native/).

 ## Reactotron
 ---